hoanhan101/hstore/README.md

 The project uses [MIT's 6.824: Distributed
-System course](https://pdos.csail.mit.edu/6.824/) as a guideline and aims to add more features toward its implementation.
+System course](https://pdos.csail.mit.edu/6.824/) as a guideline and aims to add more features toward their implementations.

 Here is the project's [proposal](PROPOSAL.md).
 Other parts will be updated as soon as it is live and ready.